FREQUENTLY ASKED QUESTIONS

 What is FACTS Family?

 FACTS is a web-based database that allows the school community to access information via one unified school system.

 Parents and students utilize FACTS Family (formerly ParentsWeb) to view the parent/student handbook and the school directory, view and pay accounts, and view attendance records.
-In addition, parents of 7th–12th students can stay involved in their child’s academic progress by checking course syllabi, class assignments, and grades.
+In addition, parents of 7th–12th grade students can stay involved in their child’s academic progress by checking course syllabi, class assignments, and grades.

 How do I view and pay my Geneva account online?